grpc/proposal/A88-xds-data-error-handling.md

 We considered an approach whereby we'd notify the watchers about whether the error is a data error or a transient error and let the watcher make the decision about how to respond.
 However, that would make the watcher API much harder to understand.
-It would also break CSDS in that it would divorce the cache status inside the XdsClient with the watcher behavior outside of the XdsClient.
+It would also break CSDS and XdsClient metrics in that it would divorce the cache status inside the XdsClient from the watcher behavior outside of the XdsClient.

 ## Implementation